Giancarlo-Lucca/d-CC-Integrals-generalizing-CC-integrals-by-restricted-dissimilarity-functions/README.md

+This respository is related with

 # d-CC-Integrals-generalizing-CC-integrals-by-restricted-dissimilarity-functions
-This repository provides de detailed results obtained in the study entitled d-CC Integrals: generalizing CC-integrals by restricted dissimilarity functions with applications to fuzzy-rule based systems, published on 12th Brazilian Conference on Intelligent Systems (BRACIS 2023).
+Published on 12th Brazilian Conference on Intelligent Systems (BRACIS 2023).

+# dCC-integrals: introduction, definition and applications
+Extended for a Fast Track submission to *Applied Soft Computing* (ASOC).
+This versions contains the network traffic prediction application.

 Authors:
   Joelson Sartori (FURG)